Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 How many labeled samples do I need for semi-supervised learning?

-It depends on the task complexity, but as a rule of thumb, FixMatch-class methods produce huge gains with as few as 4–40 labeled examples per class for image classification.
-Returns diminish by about 10% of your dataset being labeled.
-For NLP and tabular data the curve is similar but often kicks in with slightly more labels per class due to higher input variability.
+The requirement depends on task complexity, but as a rule of thumb, FixMatch-class methods produce substantial gains with as few as 4 to 40 labelled examples per class for image classification.
+Returns diminish once approximately 10% of the dataset is labelled.
+For NLP and tabular data the curve is similar, though the inflection often arises with slightly more labels per class due to greater input variability.

 When does semi-supervised learning hurt rather than help?

-SSL can hurt when (a) the unlabeled data distribution differs materially from the labeled data distribution, (b) the unlabeled set contains novel classes not present in the labeled set, (c) class imbalance in the labeled set biases the pseudo-labels, or (d) the core assumptions (smoothness, cluster, manifold) don’t hold for your data.
-Always measure the SSL model against a strong supervised baseline on a held-out set that reflects deployment.
+SSL can degrade performance when (a) the unlabelled data distribution differs materially from the labelled data distribution, (b) the unlabelled set contains novel classes not present in the labelled set, (c) class imbalance in the labelled set biases the pseudo-labels, or (d) the core assumptions (smoothness, cluster, manifold) do not hold for the data.
+The SSL model should always be measured against a strong supervised baseline on a held-out set that reflects deployment conditions.

 FixMatch is simpler, performs better on most benchmarks, and has fewer hyperparameters.
-Start there unless you have a specific reason to use MixMatch (e.g., you need MixUp regularization for other reasons).
-MixMatch’s averaging-and-sharpening is conceptually elegant but its empirical gains have been surpassed by FixMatch’s weak/strong pseudo-label trick.
+It is the recommended starting point unless a specific reason argues for MixMatch (for example, a separate requirement for MixUp regularisation).
+MixMatch’s averaging-and-sharpening is conceptually elegant, but its empirical gains have been surpassed by FixMatch’s weak/strong pseudo-label scheme.

 Can I combine semi-supervised learning with transfer learning?

-Yes, and you usually should.
-Initialize with a pretrained backbone (ImageNet, CLIP, a domain-specific model) and then apply FixMatch or Mean Teacher on top.
-The pretrained weights give you strong features from the start, which means FixMatch’s mask threshold is reached earlier in training and pseudo-labels are more reliable.
-This combination is close to the default recipe in modern practice.
+Yes, and combining them is generally recommended.
+Initialise with a pretrained backbone (ImageNet, CLIP, or a domain-specific model) and apply FixMatch or Mean Teacher on top.
+Pretrained weights provide strong features from the start, which means FixMatch’s mask threshold is reached earlier in training and pseudo-labels are more reliable.
+This combination approximates the default recipe in modern practice.

 References and Further Reading